knative/serving/docs/runtime-contract.md

 ### State

-The general OCI state might not be available for introspection within the container, and might only be visible to the system operator or platform provider.
 In a highly-shared environment, containers might experience the following:

 - Containers with `status` of `stopped` MAY be immediately reclaimed by the